About Inari Medical

 Bob Rosenbluth, Ph.D., Chairman and Co-Founder

 Bob has an extensive background of leadership, innovation, and entrepreneurship in the medical device industry.
-Bob served as President & CEO during the incubation and formation of Inari.
-Bob is one of the co-founders of Inceptus Medical, a medical device incubator founded in June 2011 and serves as Chairman, President and CEO.
-Prior to Inceptus, he was a founder of Sequent Medical.
-Bob served as President & CEO of Sequent from inception to 2010 and remains Chairman of the Board.
-Sequent was acquired by Terumo Medical Corporation for $380M.
+Bob is one of the co-founders of Inceptus Medical, a medical device incubator founded in June 2011 and serves as President.
+Bob co-founded Inari, served as President & CEO from its inception in 2013 until 2015, and continues to serve as Chairman of the Board.
+Inari Medical was incubated at Inceptus to develop and market products to treat pulmonary embolism and deep vein thrombosis.
+In 2016, he co-founded Okami Medical, a developer and manufacturer of devices for vascular occlusion incubated by Inceptus and serves as Chairman, President, and CEO.
+Prior to starting the Inceptus incubator, he was a founder of Sequent Medical, a pioneer in implants for the treatment of cerebral aneurysms.
+Bob served as President & CEO of Sequent from inception to 2010 and as Chairman from inception through the July 2016 acquisition by Terumo Medical Corporation for $380M.
 Before Sequent, Bob was a founder of MicroVention, serving as President and CEO since its inception in 1997 through September 2002 and as Chairman of the Board from inception through March 2006.
 MicroVention was acquired by Terumo in 2006.
-Prior to founding MicroVention, he founded Advanced Surgical Intervention and served in various business development and senior management positions at Medtronic, Pfizer, and Cardiothoracic Systems.
-He holds a B.S. in chemical engineering from Columbia University, an M.S. in chemical engineering, and a Ph.D. in mechanical engineering from UC Berkeley.
+Prior to founding MicroVention, he founded Advanced Surgical Intervention and served in various R&D, business development and senior management positions at Medtronic, Pfizer, and Cardiothoracic Systems.
+He holds a B.S. in Chemical Engineering from Columbia University and an M.S. in Chemical Engineering and Ph.D. in Mechanical Engineering, both from University of California, Berkeley.
+Bob is an inventor in over 60 issued U.S patents.

 Brian is a principal and one of the co-founders of Inceptus Medical, a medical device incubator founded in June 2011.
+As part of the Inceptus team, Brian is a co-founder and Vice President of Okami Medical.
+He also was a co-founder and Vice President of Inari Medical, Inceptus’ first incubated company.
 Prior to Inceptus, he was a founder of Sequent Medical.
 Brian served as Vice President and Chief Technical Officer since the Company’s founding.
-During this time, Brian led the Sequent team in developing the Company’s initial technology platform from incubator to concept, through preclinical testing, and on to successful initial human use and CE mark.
+During this time, Brian led the Sequent team in developing the Company’s initial technology platform from concept, through preclinical testing, and on to successful initial human use and CE mark.
 Sequent was acquired by Terumo Medical Corporation for $380M.
 Prior to Sequent, Brian was a founder of MicroVention which was acquired by Terumo in 2006.
 At MicroVention, Brian served as Vice President of Business and Technology Development.
 Prior to MicroVention, Brian was Engineering Manager at AneuRx, Inc. which was acquired by Medtronic in 1996.
 Prior to AneuRx, he held various managerial and technical positions with Advanced Surgical Intervention, Inc., Allergan Medical Optics, and Shiley/Pfizer.
 He earned a B.S. in mechanical engineering from Oregon State University and a M.B.A. from Pepperdine University.
 Brian is an inventor on over 50 issued U.S. and international patents.

 This virtual patent marking registry is made available to provide constructive notice of the patent rights of Inari Medical Inc. with respect to the company’s FlowTriever® Thrombectomy System, ClotTriever® Thrombectomy System and their components.
 It is intended to serve as notice under 35 U.S.C. § 287(a).
 This registry may not be all inclusive, but Inari endeavors to keep it up to date and accurate.